Apanatshka/Apanatshka.github.io/_posts/2016-04-27-pushy-automata.md

 Something to note is that the amount of `(state, stack)` tuples peaks at 3 and is mostly 2.
 That's not so bad.
 But in general you can have input strings with much worse behaviour!

-## Context-free grammars
+# Context-free grammars

 A context-free grammar (CFG) has consists of rules which are sometimes called production rules or substitution rules.
 Those names are basically two ways to look at the grammar: as a way to produce 'sentences' of the language that the grammar describes, or to reduce input to check if it's part of the language.
-These rules are written with terminals (symbols from the alphabet), and variables (or non-terminals).
-A variable is defined by one or more rules.
-Depending on the grammar formalism, you may see {%latex%}\leftarrow{%endlatex%}, {%latex%}\rightarrow{%endlatex%}, {%latex%}={%endlatex%} or {%latex%}::={%endlatex%} between the variable and the body of the rule.
+These rules are written with terminals (symbols from the alphabet), and sorts (or grammar variables or non-terminals).
+A sort is defined by one or more rules.
+Depending on the grammar formalism, you may see {%latex%}\leftarrow{%endlatex%}, {%latex%}\rightarrow{%endlatex%}, {%latex%}={%endlatex%} or {%latex%}::={%endlatex%} between the sort and the body of the rule.
 Let's look at an example:

 :- | :-
 {%latex%} S = 0 S 0 {%endlatex%}       | {%latex%} \text{(Rule-0)} {%endlatex%}
 {%latex%} S = 1 S 1 {%endlatex%}       | {%latex%} \text{(Rule-1)} {%endlatex%}
 {%latex%} S = \varepsilon {%endlatex%} | {%latex%} \text{(Rule-}\varepsilon\text{)} {%endlatex%}

 This CFG describes the even-length binary palindromes that our last PDA also described.
-It has a single variable {%latex%}S{%endlatex%}, the *start variable* of the CFG.
+It has a single sort {%latex%}S{%endlatex%}, the *start sort* of the CFG.
 The zero and one are terminals, symbols from the alphabet.
 The epsilon is still the empty string.
 I've labelled the rules so I can refer to them later.

-To recognise a string, we start with the input and try to reduce part of it to a variable according to one of the rules.
-We keep substituting until we having only a single start variable left.
+To recognise a string, we start with the input and try to reduce part of it to a sort according to one of the rules.
+We keep substituting until we having only a single start sort left.
+This is called a *derivation*.
 For example:

 :-: | :-
 {%latex%} 0010101111010100            {%endlatex%} |
 {%latex%} 00101011\varepsilon11010100 {%endlatex%} | {%latex%} \text{(}\varepsilon\text{ insertion)} {%endlatex%}
 {%latex%} 00101011S11010100           {%endlatex%} | {%latex%} \text{(Rule-}\varepsilon\text{)} {%endlatex%}
 {%latex%} 0010101S1010100             {%endlatex%} | {%latex%} \text{(Rule-1)} {%endlatex%}